msysbio/microbetag/docs/modules/modules.md

 Node A is a seed, as it cannot be activated by any other node in the network.
-Nodes F, G, and H are also seeds but they are interdependent, i.e. activating one of these nodes would activate the rest, but at least one must be active to activate the rest.
+Nodes F, G, and H are also seeds, but they are interdependent, i.e. activating one of these nodes would activate the rest, but at least one must be active to activate the rest.
 These nodes form a "seed group".
 To quantify the relevance of each identified seed, we assign each seed a **confidence level (C)**, ranging from 0 to 1.
 A confidence level of 0 would correspond to a non-seed node, while a 1 would correspond to a seed that cannot be activated by another node.
 Seeds which belong to a seed group with more than 1 seed are given a fractional confidence level, the inverse of the number of seeds in the group.
 <!-- Nodes F, G, and H would then each have a confidence level of 1/3. -->

-Based on the seed concept, several scores between metabolic models of pair of species have been described.
+Based on the seed concept, several scores between metabolic models of pairs of species have been described.
 As described in the PhyloMInt paper: the **Metabolic Complementarity Index** ($ MI_{Complementarity} $) is calculated as the *"fraction of the seed set of the genome-scale reconstruction of species A, that is found within B’s metabolic network but not part of B’s seed set, normalized by the number of A’s seed set in B’s entire metabolic network"*.
 This complementarity score represents the **potential for A’s to utilize the potential metabolic output of B**.